maczniak/dev_diary/reading/programming_rust.md

  reference to a value that implements a certain trait, carries a value's address and a pointer to the trait's implementation appropriate to that value, for invoking the trait's methods.<br>
 Rust's equivalent of a global variable is called a *static*.
-Evert static must be initialized.
+Every static must be initialized.
 Mutable statics are inherently not thread-safe, and even in single-threaded programs, they can fall prey to other sorts of reentrancy problems.
 For these reasons, you may access a mutable static only within an